nerdyworm/coalmine_javascript/README.md

 This connector allows you to easily send messages to the Coalmine API.

+[Coalmine](https://www.getcoalmine.com) is a cloud-based exception and error tracking service for your web apps.

 Tested in the following:

 * Safari 6 (Mac OS X)